research programme

 • the empirical discipline,

-• and the mathematical requirements
+• the mathematical architecture

-necessary for future rigorous implementation.
+necessary for future formal implementation.

 Its primary contribution lies in reframing scientific methodology itself: